clanfear/SOC371/docs/syllabus.md

         content.
 You should make a statement about which you find more plausible and why.

+Please submit reading responses as a file attachment to the relevant participation assignment.
+Reading responses do not take the place of discussion questions.
+Students must still submit discussion questions.

 #### Discussion Questions

 Students will be required to submit two discussion questions via Canvas prior to each lecture meeting.
+Please submit as text in the available entry boxes on Canvas.
 These questions will be used to facilitate section discussions (and occasionally lecture clarifications).
 Questions should be open-ended and reflect engagement with the material–that is, they delve deeper into ideas presented in the reading or raise critical questions.
 Questions are due by 5 PM the day before (i.e. 5 PM Sunday for Monday lecture’s readings).
 If there are multiple readings, each question should address a different reading.
 Regardless of the number of readings, please always provide two questions.

 #### Exams